 - 59. Finding 13.
 The resources deployed to promote and communicate about the RFPs are uneven.
-MSME and MFS were open only for a specific time period, and during that time the Secretariat PSF promoted the RFPs through their networks.
-The TOR for REDD+ RBP was developed consultatively at B.06, and a specific REDD+ page was created on the GCF website providing information not only about the RFP but also about how the GCF supports the different stages of the REDD+ process.
+MSME and MFS were open only for a specific time period, and during that time, the Secretariat PSF promoted the RFPs through their networks.
+The TOR for REDD+ RBP was developed consultatively at B.06.
+A specific REDD+ page was created on the GCF website providing information about the RFP and how the GCF supports the different stages of the REDD+ process.
 In the case of the EDA RFP, the team developed the new guidelines following an extensive consultation process and has promoted the concept and the new guidelines in two webinars and disseminated them with all the NDAs, DAEs and other stakeholders.
-The MFS RFP was promoted through several channels, which resulted in the high level of responses that is, about 350 CNs.
+The MFS RFP was promoted through several channels, which resulted in a high level of responses approximately 350 CNs.
 Communications with proponents (AEs and countries) were also uneven across RFPs.
 The interviewees involved in REDD+ RBP indicated that communications and support from the Secretariat were good.
 On the other hand, there was limited follow-up with those not shortlisted by the MFS RFP process. - 60.
 Finding 14.
 The TOR and selection criteria for three out of four RFPs were incomplete or unclear, which hindered the predictability and transparency in the process.
-Predictability and transparency are key values that the GCF prescribes both in the GI and in the ISP, along with facilitating access to climate finance.
-However, there is evidence, such as that listed below, that the TORs for RFPs did not always provide sufficient clarity and guidance to ensure that proponents had enough information to prepare proposals that would respond to the RFP expectations. - For EDA, there was no clear guidance in the original RFP about how the devolved decision-making within projects was expected to be implemented.
-As a result, it proved to be a challenge for the GCF to strike the right balance between being directive and restrictive.
-In its March 2021 report to the Board, the Secretariat acknowledged that "the initial terms of reference of the EDA Pilot phase might not have provided an optimal level of guidance to potential project proponents", 34 but it has taken steps to address this by developing new guidance and enhancing dissemination of guidance, among other measures. - For MSME, the criteria of requiring accreditation before applying was mentioned but did not seem very clear to proponents.
-As a result, more than 40 per cent CNs received (13 out of 30) did not have associated AEs and were disqualified.
+Predictability and transparency are key GCF values prescribed in the GI and the ISP, along with facilitating access to climate finance.
+However, as attested below, the TORs for RFPs did not always provide sufficient clarity and guidance to ensure that proponents had enough information to prepare proposals that would respond to the RFP expectations. - For EDA, there was no clear guidance in the original RFP about how the devolved decisionmaking within projects was expected to be implemented.
+As a result, the GCF found it challenging to strike the right balance between being directive and restrictive.
+In its March 2021 report to the Board, the Secretariat acknowledged that "the initial terms of reference of the EDA Pilot phase might not have provided an optimal level of guidance to potential project proponents".
+The Secretariat has taken steps to address this by developing new guidance and enhancing the dissemination of guidance, among other measures. - For MSME, the criteria of requiring accreditation before applying were mentioned but were not clear to proponents.
+As a result, more than 40 per cent of CNs received (13 out of 30) did not have associated AEs and were disqualified.
 This criterion was not listed in the eligibility criteria of the scorecard. - The MSME RFP selection process involved applying several criteria that were not made explicit in the TOR.
 Projects obtaining less than 75 points appear to have been discarded.
-Furthermore, proponents were informed after submission that there was a limit on the number
+Furthermore, proponents were informed after submission that there was a limit on the number of countries covered by one project and a funding cap per project of USD 20 million.

-&lt;sup>33 This information could not be corroborated for the MSME RFP as staff members who were involved are no longer with the GCF.
+&lt;sup>33 This information could not be corroborated for the MSME RFP, as the Secretariat staff involved are no longer with the GCF.